netdata/netdata/health/README.md

     crit: $this > (10 * $update_every)
 ```

-The above checks that netdata is able to collect data from apache.
+The above checks that Netdata is able to collect data from apache.
 In detail:

 ```
 template: apache_last_collected_secs